CDCgov/SET-NET/README.md

 ## Overview

-The [Surveillance for Emerging Threats to Pregnant People and Infants Network (SET-NET)](https://www.cdc.gov/ncbddd/set-net/index.html) aims to understand the effects of emerging and reemerging threats on pregnant people and their infants.
+CDC's [Surveillance for Emerging Threats to Pregnant People and Infants Network (SET-NET)](https://www.cdc.gov/ncbddd/set-net/index.html) aims to understand the effects of emerging and reemerging threats on pregnant people and their infants.
 SET-NET collects data about people exposed to an emerging or reemerging threat during pregnancy and their infants over time.
 These data are then used to inform clinical decision-making and public health action.
 For more information about SET-NET see: www.cdc.gov/ncbddd/set-net/what-is-set-net.html

-This repository will hold code for various SET-NET projects, including:
+This repository contains code for various SET-NET projects, including:
 * [Categorization of Birth Defects with Automated Approaches](https://github.com/CDCgov/SET-NET/tree/master/birthdefectcategorization)
 * [Automated Classification of COVID-19 Illness Severity during Pregnancy](https://github.com/CDCgov/SET-NET/tree/master/pregnancycovidseverity)